Learning how to take care of natural hair can feel like a struggle.

 You’ll also notice that your styles won’t last as long.

 Satin and silk will keep the moisture where it belong – in your hair!
 This will allow you to retain your style for much longer and reduce the potential for breakage, split ends and single-strand knots.
-We recommend this pillowcase, which comes in a set of two and in a variety of colours!

 Re-Moisturize (if needed)